 This will tell the system that this is a block-level formula that needs to be rendered separately.

-The flowchart can be implemented using Mermaid syntax.Mermaid is a simple and easy-to-learn text-to-chart conversion tool that allows us to define the structure of flowcharts using code.mermaidThat's it.
+The flowchart can be implemented using Mermaid syntax.Mermaid is a simple and easy-to-learn text to chart conversion tool that allows us to define the structure of flowcharts with code.In Markdown, we just need to mark the code block asmermaidJust like that.
 For example, a simple flowchart might look like this:

 ```mermaid